 If you’re looking for the best family board games to make game night more fun and memorable, this list is built from years of actual play.

-When our son was eight, we started setting aside Friday nights for board games—now that he’s a teenager, it’s still something we all look forward to.
+When our son was eight, we started setting aside Friday nights for board games.
+Now that he’s a teenager, it’s still something we all look forward to.

 The games below aren’t just favorites; they’ve brought us closer, sparked plenty of laughs, and created lasting traditions we genuinely enjoy.